 Fostering an autistic child is such an incredible and unique experience.
 Here at FCA, we work hard to place autistic children with the right foster family who can provide the high levels of care needed by those with special needs.

-You don’t need prior experience of autism spectrum disorder to foster a child with ASD, however there are certain transferable skills we look for to ensure all of our foster parents are able to cope with the ups and downs that fostering brings
+You don’t need prior experience with autism spectrum disorder to foster a child with ASD, however, there are certain transferable skills we look for to ensure all of our foster parents are able to cope with the ups and downs that fostering brings

 Looking for a new career path?